cockroachdb/docs/v21.2/schedule-cockroachdb-kubernetes.md

 ### Add a pod affinity or anti-affinity

 Specify pod affinities and anti-affinities in `affinity.podAffinity` and `affinity.podAntiAffinity` in the Operator's custom resource, which is used to [deploy the cluster](deploy-cockroachdb-with-kubernetes.html#initialize-the-cluster).
+If you specify multiple `matchExpressions` labels, the node must match all of them.
+If you specify multiple `values` for a label, the node can match any of the values.

 The following configuration attempts to schedule CockroachDB pods in the same zones as the pods that run our example [load generator](https://github.com/cockroachdb/cockroach/blob/master/cloud/kubernetes/example-app.yaml) app.
 It disallows CockroachDB pods from being co-located on the same worker node.